Haivision/srt/docs/API-functions.md

 SRTSOCKET srt_accept(SRTSOCKET lsn, struct sockaddr* addr, int* addrlen);
 ```

-Accepts a connection.
-This function creates a new socket that is connected to
+Accepts a pending connection with creating a new socket that handles it.
+The
-a remote party, after that party requested a connection that has been handled by
-the listener socket.
+socket that is connected to a remote party is returned.

 * `lsn`: the listener socket previously configured by `srt_listen`
 * `addr`: the IP address and port specification for the remote party
 * `addrlen`: INPUT: size of `addr` pointed object.
 OUTPUT: real size of the returned object

+Note: `addr` is allowed to be NULL, in which case it's understood as that the
+application is not interested with the address from which the connection has come.
+Otherwise this should specify an object to be written the address to, and in this
+case `addrlen` must also specify a variable to write the object size to.

 Returns:
 * A valid socket ID for the connection, on success